Jonas-I/Reminder-Application/GroupProject/Design-Team/design-discussion.md

 ### Pros:
     1. I like how you included a Priority class to check whether or not a Reminder is important or not. -T.R
     2. Very nice use of the dependency relationships along with aggregations to explicitly show that the ReminderList has Reminders. -T.R
+    3. The explanations in the relationships is helpful to understand the design of the application. -J.I
+    4. The idea of a User directly receiving an Alert seems to be better than a User receiving an Alert from a Reminder. -J.I

 ### Cons:
     1. There is redundant information within the design where the methods within the User class seem to be classes of their own. -T.R
     2. This design could be refactored more to a point where we can get rid of 6 exisiting classes inorder to have a more compact, crisp layout. -T.R
+    3. The design appears to be convoluted and could be simplified.
+Instead of creating new classes, it can be handled as a method. -J.I

 ## Design 3 (Torendra Rasik):

 ![](images/Torendra.png)

 ### Pros:
+    1. The design displays all of the possible classes and necessary relationships needed to complete the requirements. -J.I
+    2. The use of a Utility class gets rid of the need to create separate classes to get the Date/Time/Location for an Alert. -J.I

 ### Cons:
+    1. The hierarchical aspect in the requirements could possibly be handled in the Reminder class instead of in its own separate class. -J.I
+    2. The use of a ReminderList in the Database class may not be necessary as it should only contain Reminders. -J.I

 ## Design 4 (Jeffrey Kim):